 That is why you are probably seeing an even greater “Hailstorm” effect when you pull away.

-If you are a “Hailstorm”, your unconscious fear drives you to explode outwardly in an attempt to get what you need.
+If you are a “Hailstorm”, your unconscious fear may drive you to explode outwardly in an attempt to get what you need.

 You may have grown up in a household where you had to “get louder” in order to get others’ attention, and you probably learned to face conflict and push and shove, so to speak, until you got what you needed.